FREE SHIPPING FOR ORDER OVER $65 (REMOTE AREA NOT COVERED) / Buy 1,Get Other Frames 50% Off(Not eligible for frames under $10)

 A separate eye prescription allows you to have the option of choosing frames from different outlets.
 However, you must note that in such cases, the eye test will come with a disclaimer.
 For that reason, it is important for you to know how to read eye prescription.

-daily outfit with prescription glasses
+prescription glasses

-What is an Eye Prescription?
+What is an eye prescription?

-An eye prescription is the result of your eye test.
 Some of the elements included in an eye test will provide information specifically for:

 1. Prescription for your left eye – LE or OS (Left Eye)